coder137/ticked-async-executor/README.md

 - Uses the `smol` ecosystem
 - Ensure that tasks are spawned on the same thread as the one that initializes the executor

+# Roadmap

+- [x] TickedAsyncExecutor
+- [x] SplitTickedAsyncExecutor
+  - Similar to the channel API, but spawner and ticker cannot be moved to different threads
+- [ ] Tracing